Emmanuel Navon: International Relations

 Navon is critical of international relations theory and describes the "great debates" as a sham.
 His dismissive attitude toward IR theory has been rebuked by international relations scholars Duncan Bell and Brian C. Schmidt.
 Duncan Bell's rebuke of Navon's critical approach to IR theory is often quoted in academic literature.

+Navon argues that Western civilization is a precious achievement to which Judaism has made a key contribution, and that this civilization must protect itself from the joint assault of Islamism and postmodernism.
+He advocates closer coordination between Israel and Europe against the Russia-Iran axis, and calls for democracies to form a united front at the United Nations.

 Navon is a defender of free-markets and of globalization.
 He advocates the use of Israel's technological edge to contribute to energy independence, a position for which he was criticized by Prof. Yehezkel Dror.
 A supporter of the preservation of NATO and of the EU, Navon is suspicious of Russia and had opposed Brexit.
 Navon approves of Israel's "divide and rule" policy towards the European Union (i.e. developing special ties with the Visegrád Group so as to block unanimous votes by the Council of the European Union on Israel and the Middle East), yet he also warns that "Israel should not overplay that card" because "for all its failings, a unified European market aligned with the U.S. is more in Israel's interest than a divided continent ruled by pro-Russian mercantilists."